monospacesoftware/checkbook/README.md

-### Converter and Categorizer for ClearCheckbook
+### Categorizer and Converter for ClearCheckbook

-Categorizes and transforms bank and credit card CSV exports to import format for ClearCheckbook
+Categorizes bank and credit transaction exports for import into ClearCheckbook.com.

 https://www.clearcheckbook.com/